lsst/rtn-045/index.rst

 The motivation and guidance for writing alt-text is provided under :ref:`Accessibility considerations<accessibility-considerations>`.

-To add a caption and alt-text to an image in rst, use the ``:alt:`` command as in the following example.
+To add a caption and alt-text to an image in RST, use the ``:alt:`` command as in the following example.

 ::